vmx/geocouch-utils/README.md

  * Clone this repository.
 Don't forget to do so recursively if you need vendor submodules.
  * Change directory into `couchapp/` and execute: "couchapp init"
  * Push to your GeoCouch: couchapp push http://*yourcouch*/*db*
- * The CouchApp is then available at http://*yourcouch*/*db*/_design/gc-utils
+ * The CouchApp is then available at http://*yourcouch*/*db*/_design/geo

-The document structure is used consistently within all views and examples, assuming that location information is provided in `doc.geo` containing a GeoJSON struct.
+The document structure is used consistently within all views and examples, assuming that location information is provided in `doc.geometry` containing a GeoJSON struct.
 If your document structure differs, don't forget to adapt the (spatial) views.

 Example: